 His experiences with Habitat, both locally and globally, prompted him to co-found Progressive Redevelopment, Inc. (PRI), which evolved from a small, neighborhood-based organization into the largest nonprofit developer of affordable housing in Georgia.
 At its peak, PRI owned 27 apartment complexes and employed 150 people.
-The company developed and managed more than 4,000 units of affordable housing.
+The company developed and managed more than 4,000 units of affordable housing for over 25 years.

 After earning certificates from executive programs at both the Kennedy School and later at the business school at Harvard University, Bruce took a hiatus from PRI in the late 1990s to join legendary Atlanta developer Blaine Kelley as CFO and partner to pursue Blaine’s dream of developing the finest condominium in the city, 2500 Peachtree.
 After completing the building and selling the partnership, Bruce returned as PRI’s President and CEO in 2001 and subsequently unwound its complex portfolio after the recession.
 Bruce then worked for John Wieland's Chattahoochee Enterprises as VP of New Neighborhoods, until he started Civitas Housing Group in 2016.

-He has been deeply involved in housing and civic affairs for decades, chairing both the Federal Home Loan Bank of Atlanta’s Affordable Housing Board and the inaugural BeltLine Affordable Housing Advisory Board.
-For the past 23 years, Bruce has served on the Carter Center Board of Councilors and also serves on the Advisory Boards of Hope Atlanta, Church of the Common Ground (as chair), and the Atlanta Regional Housing Council.
-He has been a faithful member of the downtown Atlanta Rotary Club for over 20 years and St. Luke's Episcopal Church for more than 30 years, where he now serves on its Vestry and Finance Committee.
-He is happily married with two wonderful children.
+He has been deeply involved in housing and civic affairs for decades, chairing the Federal Home Loan Bank of Atlanta’s Affordable Housing Board and the inaugural BeltLine Affordable Housing Advisory Board.
+He has been a member of Leadership Atlanta and Leadership Georgia and a Fannie Mae Fellow.
+For the past 24 years, Bruce has served on the Carter Center Board of Councilors and also serves on the Advisory Boards of Hope Atlanta, Church of the Common Ground (chair), and the Atlanta Regional Housing Council.
+He has been a faithful member of the downtown Atlanta Rotary Club for almost 25 years and St. Luke's Episcopal Church for more than 30 years, where he now serves on its Vestry and Finance Committee.
+He is happily married living intown with two wonderful children.